-agrash - a word strictly speaking untranslatable, except by loose analogy with the Terran idea of a "holy fool", a kind of sacred simpleton.
+agrash - a word translatable only by loose analogy with the Terran idea of a "holy fool", a kind of sacred simpleton.
 (The analogy has to be loose because although the Uranian religious impulse exists, it is held in a kind of suspension: on Ooranye an "intermediate" numen, the World Spirit, currently takes the place of a completely transcendent God during this phase of deep time.)

 backgrounder - a "member of the general public" - someone whose existence provides background for the more storied life of a foregrounder.